BelfeZ/NanuqAssignment/README.md

 **Unity Version**

 This project unity vesion is **Unity 6.0 (6000.0.58f1) LTS**

+**Build & Test**

+This project have created for both Window platform and Android IOS platform.
+This project already tested in Window platform.

 # Free Assets Used
 - Ababil Bird Full Sprite - https://yudemgoy.itch.io/ababil-bird-full-sprite